Saudi says intercepts and destroys ballistic missile from Yemen

+LONDON The British government has published a "White Paper" policy document, setting out its plans for coming negotiations on leaving the European Union.

-DUBAI Saudi Arabia has intercepted and destroyed a ballistic missile fired from Yemen and a Saudi-led military coalition said late on Monday it may be forced to reconsider a truce that has been place since April.
+DUBAI May 31 Saudi Arabia has intercepted and destroyed a ballistic missile fired from Yemen and a Saudi-led military coalition said in a statement late on Monday it may be forced to reconsider a truce that has been place since April.

 Saudi state news agency SPA quoted the statement as saying that the missile, the second such strike this month, was destroyed in mid-air without causing any casualties.
 The air force also destroyed the platform from which the missile was fired, it said.